alloverse/alloverse.github.io/index.md

 So we've got:

-* A list of items to check off,
+- A list of items to check off,
-* A button to add an item
+- A button to add an item
-* A dialog that pops up where you can name your item.
+- A dialog that pops up where you can name your item.

 Sounds great.
 Let's get started.

 Note: This is where we start coding for real.
 {: .label .label-green }

-Select everything from `local mainView = ...` down to `app.mainView = mainView` and delete it, and we'll write some new, fun code.
+Select everything from (and including) `local mainView = ...` down to `app.mainView = mainView` and delete it, and we'll write some new, fun code.

 Instead of having a bunch of loose views strewn around the code, I enjoy creating a class for each main container of UI.
 Some equivalent of a "window", or "view controller", or "component" if you will.
 Let's create a `TodosView`, which will display the list of items, and allow you to quit the app, and add new items.
+Copy the code block below, and paste it between `app.assetManager:add(assets)` and `app:connect()`.

 {% highlight lua %}